Legendary Moonlight Sculptor: U.S. release

+The first official authorized English release of the series is scheduled for March 2, 2027 in ebook and audiobook formats by Media Goat and Audible.

+Media Goat (Heroes Gate Corp) holds exclusive worldwide English rights, granted via written agreement dated September 16, 2025.
+This is the first authorized English edition per the author and original rights holder.

 Webtoon

 A webtoon adaptation of the novels, illustrated by Kim Tae-Hyung, has been created.
 The content of the webtoon does not deviate from the novels, with the first season (fifty-two chapters) covering the story until volume two, chapter seven, and the second season (fifty-three chapters) covering the story until volume five, chapter four.
 The third season covers the story until volume eight, chapter six.
-It is currently published on KakaoPage, with its official English translation available through the Tapas website and app.

 Film

 In 2022, it was reported that an animated film adaptation was in production by Studio W Baba.

 Reception

 The series has sold more than a million books in a market with an estimated 3.5 million readers, and consistently ranks in first place in terms of eBook sales.